Auditing and Assurance Standards Oversight Council

 Carol lives in Victoria.

-John Gordon is the Canadian Managing Partner, Audit and a member of the Management Committee at KPMG Canada.
+John Gordon has recently retired as the Canadian Managing Partner, Risk Management and from the Management Committee at KPMG Canada.
 Previously, John was the Office Managing Partner for the Calgary office.
 John has previously served on the Board of Directors of KPMG Canada, and the audit committee of the Calgary Exhibition & Stampede and the Alberta Adolescent Recovery Centre.

 John is an active lecturer and facilitator at various professional programs including the Audit Committee sessions of the Director’s Education Program of the Institute of Corporate Directors, and was previously a member of the Institute of Corporate Directors, Calgary Chapter Executive Committee.